Emil Bulls

 Emil Bulls is a German rock band that was formed in 1995 in Munich, Bavaria.
-The group consists of two guitarists, a bass guitar player, a drummer and a vocalist/guitarist.
+The group currently consists of Christoph "Christ" von Freydorf, Stephan "M-Oikal" Karl, Fabian "Füß" Fuess, Andreas "Andy" Bock and Pascal "Passy" Theisen.

+The band has released 16 studio albums, including their latest "Love Will Fix It", released in 2024".

 History

 In 1995, Christoph "Christ" von Freydorf (vocals) and Stefan "Fini" Finauer (drums), pupils of a convent school, founded the band together with Christoph's church choir friend Jamie "Citnoh" Richardson (bass guitar).
 They were joined by Stephan Karl "Moik" and Franz Wickenhäuser (both guitar).
 The band was founded in Hohenschäftlarn near Munich.
 The name Emil Bulls is derived from a children's movie.

 In 1996, they recorded their first CD Red Dick's Potatoe Garden themselves.
 In 1997, they attended the Emergenza festival, won the regional finals in Munich and finished third in the European competition.
 For this competition they hired DJ Paul Rzyttka (known as DJ Zamzoe) who afterwards became a permanent member of the band.

 After a long tour, their album Monogamy was released by the indie record label Oh My Sweet Records.
 The record could only be purchased through the internet or during live shows.
 Monogamy was noticed by Island Records, which offered the band a recording deal.
 Some of the songs on Monogamy and a few new songs were recorded.
 The result was Angel Delivery Service, released in 2001.
 The album was already out of stock a few months later.
 A new edition was released including a cover version of A-Ha's "Take on Me".
 The songs "Smells Like Rock 'n' Roll", "Leaving You with This" and "Take on Me" were released as singles.

 In May 2002, Porcelain was released through Motor Music.
 "The Coolness of Being Wretched" and "This Day" were released as singles.
 Between June 2001 and August 2002, the band played 129 live shows including Rock am Ring.
 In August 2003, drummer Stefan Finauer left the band to go to university.
 He was replaced by Fabian Fab Füß.
 In 2003, the band played some shows in Canada and the United States.